 So during the summer of 2020 I was experiencing heart palpitations, exhaustion, and almost constant, relenting, all-over hot flashes.
 Any amount of activity would bring at least one (and usually all three) of these lovely symptoms crushing down on me.
 Needless to say, I wasn’t able to do a whole lot of anything and I was cranky as hell.
 With COVID-19 still in full swing, we were very careful and didn’t venture out too much; I felt like a caged animal: like an angry, sweaty, badger and since I wouldn’t be able to start HRT until the Fall, I had to “sweat” it out.

 I turned my attention to my blood pressure.
 I had been on high blood pressure medicine years ago but then was weaned off and hadn’t been taking meds for it ever since.
 I purchased a new BP cuff and started using it regularly: it was evident that something was wrong — the numbers were incredibly high and I was worried.
 It took a couple of months and two medications to get things under control.

-Anterior Cervical Discectomy and Fusion (ACDF) C4-5: The incision is made from the front of the neck, the affected disc/s are removed and replaced with a spacer, and the surrounding osteophytes are removed.
+In July I had an Anterior Cervical Discectomy and Fusion (ACDF) C4-5.
+The incision is made from the front of the neck, the affected disc/s are removed and replaced with a spacer, and the surrounding osteophytes are removed.
 Then a small plate and screws are placed to fuse the level.

 Overall the surgery seemed to help a wee bit but not as much as I had hoped.
 But more about that later…